Billy Meredith: Players' Union

 Meredith organised the first meeting of the Players' Union (PU) in December 1907.
 Meredith had previously been involved with the Association Footballers' Union (the "AFU"), the first attempt by football players in England to organise a trade union.
-The Players' Union, like the AFU before it, sought the relaxation of restrictions on transfers and wages.
+Like the AFU before it, the Players' Union sought the relaxation of restrictions on transfers and wages.
 Others made the argument that a free market wage structure would ruin the amateur principles the sport was founded on, but Meredith felt that these words rang hollow considering that club directors and shareholders made vast profits.
 At the first annual meeting in December 1908, the PU stated their aims as to allow unlimited wages, the right to transfer from club to club, and for players to take a percentage of any transfer fee.

-With the union threatening strike action, particularly at international matches, in April 1909 the Football Association insisted that all players agree to leave the union and pledge loyalty to the FA.
+With the union threatening strike action, particularly at international matches, in April 1909, the Football Association insisted that all players agree to leave the union and pledge loyalty to the FA.
 Manchester United refused to issue the revised contracts to its players, and the FA suspended the entire squad.
 The club then refused to pay the players in lieu of their suspension, and so the players instead took away ornaments from the club's office before Mangnall persuaded them to return the items.
 The players continued to train, and captain Charlie Roberts came up with the name of Outcasts F.C.
 The FA organised a meeting of 200 players, excluding the Outcasts, but a rambling speech from chairman Charles Clegg failed to win them over, and an agreement was reached where the PU would be recognised by the FA.

 In October 1909, the Union balloted its members over the organisation's membership of the General Federation of Trade Unions (GTFU).
 The result of the vote, a decisive "no" to GFTU support, effectively supported the FA's position that professional footballers were fundamentally different from workmen in other industries.
 Meredith resumed league football in November 1909, bemoaning his view that "many players refuse to take things seriously and continue to live a kind of schoolboy life".